ironbar/arc25/docs/modeling/Iteration_34_multi-turn_rl.md

 #### Dataset for 2nd turn conversation preparation

 I have done the work on the already existing notebook `notebooks/014_refine_solutions.ipynb`.
+The maximum prompt length is 8511, so I can keep the training parameters as they were.

 ## Results